About Nano Futures

 Nano Futures is a highly selective journal positioned at the pinnacle of IOP Publishing’s nanoscience family of titles that also includes Nanotechnology and Nano Express.

 - Fast-track peer review with a median 2022 receipt-to-first decision time of just 29 days (2022).

 - Accepted articles available online within 24 hours.

 - Society owned: IOP Publishing is a leading society publisher of advanced physics research.
-Any profits generated by IOP Publishing are invested in the Institute of Physics, helping to support research, education and outreach around the world.
+Any profits generated by IOP Publishing are invested in the Institute of Physics, helping to support the research, education, and outreach of Physics across the UK and around the world.

 Nano Futures welcomes submissions of the following article types: